Medical Advice

 Can you mix Oxycodone and ibuprofen?

 Yes, you can mix Oxycodone and ibuprofen in various cases; it is safe and results in better pain control.
 But take it under medical supervision.
 These medications can work together when the Oxycodone amount is very low.
-Thus, reduce the change to risk of opioid related side effects.
+Thus, reduces the change to risk of opioid related side effects.

 Final Word